Community Investment Program

 Council has the responsibility to:

-- Establish the strategic direction of a Community Investment Program, and
+- Establish the strategic direction of a CIP, and

 - Determine the level of funding that will be allocated to the program on an annual basis

-Success of the Community Investment Program depends upon stakeholders working effectively and in partnership to achieve a common vision for the region.
-By providing grant funding and agreements to community groups and non-profit organizations, the Community Services Department:
+Success of the CIP depends upon stakeholders working effectively and in partnership to achieve a common vision for the region.
+By providing grant funding and agreements to community groups and non-profit organizations, the Community and Protective Services Department:

 - Creates a sense of community